parallella/pal/README.md

 ----------------------------------------------------------------------
 ##Why?
 As hard as we tried, we could not find libraries that fit our design criteria.
-There a a number of libraries that cover the functionality we needed but all of them were either far too large or were proprietary.
-The overall goal of the PAL effort is to provide an update the standard C libraries to address the trend towards massive multiprocessor parallelism and vector computing.
+There a a number of libraries that cover some of the functionality we needed but all of them were either far too large or were proprietary.
+The overall goal of the PAL effort is to provide an update the standard C libraries to address the trend towards massive multi-processor parallelism and SIMD computing.

 ##Design Criteria